 One trick is to check the source code and see if there’s a child theme and if the name of the theme matches the name of the site, usually meaning a custom job.
 If it’s simply some popular theme and the design isn’t far off from the original, disregard the rest of their portfolio.

 Real pros know to share only projects they’ve actually contributed a large percentage of custom work to, in order to demonstrate their skills, in their portfolio.
 If they’re just padding their portfolio, I would consider them untrustworthy.

 There are certainly many other filters and techniques to hiring, but that’s not what this article is about primarily.
 Back to the overall issue at hand, the industry as a whole overall.

 One of the biggest issues is pricing.
 Web professionals choose what they should be paid.
 Unfortunately, many think too highly of themselves.
 I’ve gotten better work out of programmers that charge $50/hour than ones that charge $100/hour so it’s really hit or miss.
 While I understand that this is a bit scary for some, don’t be afraid to pay good money for a web professional.
 Do not choose to go with bottom of the barrel “pros” to save a buck, you’ll regret it.

 I’ve seen it over and over, people go with the lowest bidder instead of carefully vetting the most appropriate pro for the project.
-When they inevitably end up with shoddy work, they end up having to go with the higher end pro to get it done right anyways.
+When they inevitably end up with shoddy work, they end up having to go with the higher end pro to get it done right anyway.
 This wastes more time and money than if they wouldn’t have been so cheap in the first place.